cdapio/cdap/cdap-docs/users-manual/source/etl/index.rst

    :align: center

-What’s an ETL Adaptor?
+What’s an ETL Adapter?
 ----------------------

-An ETL Adaptor is a CDAP Application that is used to create such an ETL pipeline.
-Only one such pipeline can be created in each ETL Adaptor.
+An ETL Adapter is a CDAP Application that is used to create such an ETL pipeline.
+Only one such pipeline can be created in each ETL Adapter.

-ETL Adaptors are created from either of the two ETL Application Templates shipped with CDAP:
+ETL Adapters are created from either of the two ETL Application Templates shipped with CDAP:

 - ETL Batch
 - ETL Realtime

 Application Templates are built from CDAP Plugins.
-Application Templates are used to build CDAP Adaptors, of which one type is an ETL Adaptor.
+Application Templates are used to build CDAP Adapters, of which one type is an ETL Adapter.

-(If you are interested in writing your own Adaptor, Application Template, Plugin, or extending the existing ETL framework, please see these Developers’ Manual sections. [link])
+(If you are interested in writing your own Adapter, Application Template, Plugin, or extending the existing ETL framework, please see these Developers’ Manual sections. [link])